 It’s a known fact that kids with SPD require “brain foods” and monkey has some of these covered, like broccoli, one of his favorites.
 But he consistently craves junk-food (McDonald’s, Wendy’s) he’ll eat french fries, burgers, nuggets and yet if I make them at home — he doesn’t like the taste.

 The key is patience.
 I am working through my guilt, my fears, my annoyance and lack of understanding with how this disorder plays itself out on a daily basis.
-Patience is something I’m in study for.
+Patience is something I’m in practice of.

-One thing is for certain… My SPD kid needs to eat and any way I can get him to do that is better than nothing.
-So suggestions are always appreciate.
+One thing is for certain… My SPD kid needs to eat and anyway if I can get him to do that it’s better than nothing.
+So suggestions are always appreciated.

 Chime in below.
 Let me know what your ideas are to help.